zarya/phpipam-powerdns-backend/README.md

 Change the backend.conf to your configuration

 ## Powerdns
-add the folowing to the powerdns configuration
+add the following to the powerdns configuration
 ```
 pipe-command=/usr/local/phpipam-powerdns-backend/powerdns-pipe.py
 pipebackend-abi-version=2